 As students progress through the key stages, they can expect the homework and revision demands to increase, in line with external examinations.
 By the end of KS4 and especially at KS5, it is expected that students, as well as completing set homework and revision tasks, will be driving their own learning, by reading widely and revising key content and skills.

-Homework may be set using a variety of media, often including digital formats such as google classroom.
-For students who do not have access to a computer or the internet at home, the school library is open at 8am every day, and until 4pm.
-Here students can access the internet, and a range of resources to support them with their homework.
-Pupils are encouraged to record their homework in a way that suits them: google calendars, notes in their phone, or even in a notebook.
+Homework may be set using a variety of media, including writing essays or producing posters.
+It may often include using digital formats such as google classroom.
+Many students with their own Chromebook can access much of this at home.
+For students who do not have access to a computer or the internet at home, the school have computers available in the upper school common room (USC).
+This is open at 8am every day for use before school, and until 4pm for after school use.
+Here students can access the internet, and any printing resources required.
+Pupils are encouraged to record their homework in a way that suits them: google calendars, notes in their phone or even in a notebook.
+This is designed to increase their independence and ability to note and track their deadlines.
+We encourage parents to support their child to find a system that works for them.